siterig/statamic-sendinblue/README.md

 # Sendinblue for Statamic [![Latest Version](https://img.shields.io/github/release/siterig/statamic-sendinblue.svg?style=flat-square)](https://github.com/siterig/statamic-sendinblue/releases)

-Sendinblue for Statamic lets you to subscribe contact form submissions to your Sendinblue Contact lists.
+Sendinblue for Statamic lets you subscribe contact form submissions to your Sendinblue lists.

-You can add subscribers to any of your Sendinblue lists, automatically split single name fields into name and last name, use an opt-in field, collect GDPR compliant marketing preferences and of course map any custom attributes that you like.
+You can contacts to your lists, automatically split single name fields into FIRSTNAME and LASTNAME attributes, use an opt-in field, collect GDPR compliant marketing preferences and of course map any custom fields that you like.

 This is not an official add-on by Sendinblue and as such support requests should be submitted [here](https://rockandscissor.atlassian.net/servicedesk/customer/portal/2) on our support centre.

+This addon uses [Forma](https://statamic.com/addons/silentz/forma) by Erin Dalzell and will be automatically installed for you.

 ## Documentation

 Read it on the [Statamic Marketplace](https://statamic.com/addons/siterig/sendinblue/docs) or contribute to it [here on GitHub](DOCUMENTATION.md).

 ## Requirements

 * PHP 7.4 or higher
 * Laravel 7, 8 or 9
 * Statamic v3.2 or higher

 ## Installation